DavidAnson/vscode-markdownlint/README.md

 By default, linting is performed as you type or edit a document.
 Linting is fast and efficient and should not interfere with typical workflows.

 If you find this distracting, linting can be configured to run only when the document is saved.
-This looks like the following in Code's user settings:
+This looks like the following in VS Code's user settings:

 ```json
 {